csutton6/practicum-nycdot/Modeling.md

 **Bronx**

 <br>
-There are only 10 trips from March to July inside Bronx. **None** of them uses bikelanes.
+There are only 10 trips from March to July inside Bronx. <b>None</b> of them uses bikelanes.